 + PRO: English is widely spoken

-English is taught in Swiss schools and most people speak it quite well, which makes activities like shopping easier – but some expats find that it makes it more difficult to practise local languages.
+English is taught in Swiss schools and most locals speak it quite well, which makes activities such as shopping easier, but some expats find that it makes it more difficult to practise local languages.